Sign up to our newsletter.

 Landlords who offer Cat A+ and ready-to-work spaces for tenants will be in a particularly strong position due to the benefits of those offerings for businesses.
 By providing access to a variety of functions in their buildings such as cafes, auditoriums, and flexible meeting and break out spaces, landlords will be able to attract occupiers to take smaller footprints than they previously occupied making some occupiers to decide to relocate rather than remain in their current real estate.

 Increasingly, the pandemic has shown the importance of supporting both physical and mental health.
 Employers who embrace flexibility will see success.
 Encouraging employees to work in ways that suit both them and the activity of the business will be an important balance to strike, and the role of the office needs to facilitate the development of human interaction and relationships that so many are desperately craving.
-Businesses contemplating relocation may consider a move that allows the entire organisation to come together, both during the working day and ‘out of hours’ for social events, and team-building exercises.
+Businesses contemplating office relocation may consider a move that allows the entire organisation to come together, both during the working day and ‘out of hours’ for social events, and team-building exercises.

 There will be many people who may feel apprehensive about a return to work.
 We have also seen the introduction of contactless systems in buildings allowing any health and safety or hygiene concerns to be easily and swiftly navigated.